GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/storage/index.md

 ### Synchronous response to storage updates

-To track changes made to a data object, you can add a listener to its `onChanged` event.
-When anything changes in storage, that event fires.
+To track changes made to storage, you can add a listener to its `onChanged` event.
+When anything changes in storage, that event will fire.
 The sample code listens for these changes:

 {% Label %}background.js:{% endLabel %}